Towards Anytime Optical Flow Estimation with Event Cameras: Introduction

 However, most current event-based optical flow estimation methods fail to fully exploit the high temporal resolution and low-latency characteristics of events, resulting in low frame rates for the estimated optical flow.
-They typically transform the event stream over a time interval into a tensor represented as voxels, which are then fed into a frame-based optical flow estimation network similar to image-based approaches~\cite{zhuEVFlowNetSelfSupervisedOptical2018, zhuUnsupervisedEventBasedLearning2019, gehrigERAFTDenseOptical2021}.
+They typically transform the event stream over a time interval into a tensor represented as voxels~\cite{zhuEVFlowNetSelfSupervisedOptical2018}, which are then fed into a frame-based optical flow estimation network similar to image-based approaches~\cite{zhuEVFlowNetSelfSupervisedOptical2018, zhuUnsupervisedEventBasedLearning2019, gehrigERAFTDenseOptical2021}.
 Moreover, the output frame rate is limited by the underlying dataset.
 The two most commonly-used benchmarks for event-based optical flow estimation, MVSEC~\cite{zhuMultivehicleStereoEvent2018} and DSEC~\cite{gehrigDSECStereoEvent2021} have low frame rates for their ground-truth optical flow, with DSEC having a frame rate of $10Hz$ and MVSEC having a frame rate of $20Hz$.
 While significant progress has been witnessed in the field, the limited temporal resolution greatly restricts the potential of event-based optical flow estimation in real-world applications.

-We present EVA-Flow, a deep architecture designed for \textbf{Ev}ent-based \textbf{A}nytime optical \textbf{Flow} estimation.
+We present EVA-Flow, a deep architecture designed for \textbf{EV}ent-based \textbf{A}nytime optical \textbf{Flow} estimation.
 EVA-Flow delivers numerous benefits, such as low latency, high frame rate, and high accuracy.
 Fig.~\ref{fig:teaser}. (a-c) illustrates the differences between previous event-based optical flow estimation and our proposed approach toward anytime optical flow estimation.
-While other methods are limited by the dataset's frame rate, this framework can achieve low latency and higher frame rate optical flow outputs.
-Fig.~\ref{fig:teaser}. (d) illustrates the discrepancy between the predictions of this model and E-RAFT using a sample from the test sequence of the DSEC dataset.
+While other methods are limited by the dataset's frame rate, this framework achieves ultra-low latency and offers optical flow estimation at a frequency 20 times higher.
+Fig.~\ref{fig:teaser}. (d) illustrates the discrepancy between the predictions of this model and E-RAFT~\cite{gehrigERAFTDenseOptical2021} using a sample from the test sequence of the DSEC dataset.
 The scene depicts a car making a turn inside a tunnel.
 Our EVA-Flow offers continuous trajectory tracking within a 100 ms time range of the input sample.
 The transition from yellow to red indicates varying point positions at different times in the trajectory of the car turning inside the tunnel.
-In contrast, E-RAFT~\cite{gehrigERAFTDenseOptical2021} is restricted to generating a single optical flow.
+In contrast, E-RAFT is restricted to generating a single optical flow.